sensu/sensu-docs/content/sensu-go/6.1/observability-pipeline/observe-schedule/subscriptions.md

 ## Configure subscriptions

-For Sensu to execute a check, the check definition must include a subscription that matches a subscription for at least one Sensu entity.
+Sensu automatically executes a check when the check definition includes a subscription that matches a subscription for at least one Sensu entity.
 In other words, subscriptions are configured for both checks and agents:

 - To configure subscriptions for a check, add one or more subscription names in the [check `subscriptions` attribute][15].